kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 must be accessible to the ORACLE_SCHEMA_NAME specified in PlsqlDatabaseUsername.
 In other words, the schema must own the procedure or, if owned by another schema, it must have execute privileges to the procedure.

-  CHAPTER 14  USING PL/SQL ON THE WEB
-293
-14-2.
-Creating a Common Set of HTML Page Generation Procedures **Problem**
+## 14-2.
+Creating a Common Set of HTML Page Generation Procedures
+**Problem**
 Every web page you generate with a PL/SQL procedure requires a common HTML tag to start and another to finish every web page, and you do not wish to repeat the code to add those tags in every